Collection of Information

 - Where personal information of affected individuals is lost in circumstances that may give rise to unauthorised access or unauthorised disclosure.

-Data breaches may be caused by malicious intentional actions, such as a serious cyber security incident, accidental loss, loss of negligence or loss from improper disclosures.
+Data breaches may be caused by malicious intentional actions, such as a serious cyber security incident, accidental loss, loss through negligence or loss from improper disclosures.

 Ensuring Personal Information is Up-to-date